MarceloProjetos/HMI-controler-with-node-red/README.md

 HMI (human machine interface) in Node-RED & MongoDB
 ========================

 This project is an HTML page that accesses a "MQTT" server, that accesses the "Node-red".
 The Node-Red in turn accesses a MongoDB database which stores the machine records.
 The Node-red manages all this data and controls a PLC with Modbus TCP server.
+As in the image below:

 ![alt tag](https://github.com/MarceloProjetos/HMI-controler-with-node-red/blob/master/images/project idea with node-red.png)